-A member in good standing of a reciprocating state may be admitted on motion if applicant has engaged in active practice of law for five of seven years preceding application and is a graduate of an ABA accredited law school.
-For complete details, contact the Kansas Board of Law Examiners.
+A member in good standing of a reciprocating jurisdiction may be admitted on motion in Kansas if the applicant has engaged in the active practice of law for five of the seven years preceding application.
+Additional requirements may apply.

 Applicants who have obtained a scaled score of at least 266 on a Uniform Bar Exam taken in another jurisdiction within the preceding three years may apply for admission based on that score.
-For complete details, contact the Kansas Board of Law Examiners.
+Additional requirements may apply.

 Applicants may take bar exam prior to graduation provided applicant graduates within 30 days after the bar exam.